 - Not being able to lay your hand flat on a table, palm down (called the tabletop test)

-- One or more small, tender lumps (nodules) in the palm.
-Over time, the tenderness usually goes away.
+- One or more small, sore lumps (nodules) in the palm.
+Over time, the soreness usually goes away.

 - The nodules may thicken and contract or tighten.
 This can cause thick bands of tissue under the skin in the palm of the hand.

 - Pits or grooves in the skin compressed by the contracted finger.
-These areas can become very sore and can lead to skin loss if they don’t heal properly.
+These areas can become very sore and can lead to skin loss if they don’t heal well.

 - Fingers are pulled forward